enableiot/iotkit-samples/README.md

 ### Setup

 In order to use `iotkit-agent` you have to create a [enableiot.com](http://enableiot.com) account.
-Once your account is verified you will be able to add individual devices.
+Once you verify registered email address you will be able to add individual devices.
 The rest of this document assumes you have already registered your devices in the Cloud.

 ### Sensor Configuration